tklab-tud/uscxml/README.md

 2. Invokers to represent external components that deliver and accept events (e.g. iCal, SceneGraph, DirectoryMonitor)
 3. I/O-Processors to provide communication with external systems (e.g. BasicHTTP, SCXML).
 4. Elements for Executable Content (e.g. &lt;respond>, &lt;fetch>, &lt;postpone>).
+5. Data model extionsions to establish callbacks from the data model into the host language.

 The basic approach to extend the interpreter is the same in all cases: